PEtab-dev/PEtab/doc/documentation_data_format.md

   `normal`, the specified `noiseParameters` will be interpreted as standard deviation (*not* variance).

+- `experimentId` [STRING, OPTIONAL]

+    Experiment ID which is used for grouping in the visualization of the data.
+Measurements with the same `experimentId` are plotted together.
+Usually, measurements which were collected in the same experiment (at the same day) have the same `experimentId`.

 ## Parameter table

 A tab-separated value text file containing information on model parameters.